tmobile/magentaA11y/_checklist-web/tab-panel.md

 ### Still need a solution?

-- Use **radio buttons** as tabs.
+- Use **radio buttons** as controls.
 This will be easier to understand for screenreader users (as is done with this website's tabs).

 #### Wait, then why are you using tabs on this site?